Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 ]);

-If you want to make sure that all HTTP requests made during your tests are fake, you can use the preventStrayRequests() method.
+Here is a great tip if you want to make sure all HTTP requests in your tests are faked.
+Use Http::preventStrayRequests() from the HTTP facade.

-It will cause an exception to be thrown if any HTTP requests that do not have a corresponding fake response is executed.
+It will throw an exception if any HTTP request without a fake response is executed.

-You can use this method in an individual test or for your entire test suite.
+Use this in a single test or for your entire suite.

 Http::preventStrayRequests();